 A lover of new experiences . . .

 And in between all that I’ve managed to squeeze in a lot of other things most people only dream of (or tell me they’ll do in retirement, which is fine, but I could be dead by then, so I figure I’ll do it now).
 I spent four months living, working, and taking classes at the John C. Campbell Folk School (see pic above).
 I spent thirty-seven days walking 500 miles on the Camino to Santiago.
 Then I got hooked, and walked it a few more times, most recently with my dad.
 I’ve taken sabbaticals from work–anywhere from a month to a year–to pursue interests and dreams.

 A believer . . .

 And no, I’m not independently wealthy.
 Nor am I in debt.
 Nor do I live in my parent’s garage.
 I have just realized what amazing things we can accomplish if we simply decide we want them.

-Of course, it’s not as easy as sitting by waiting for opportunities to drop in my lap.
-But on the other end, I don’t fret about how something is going to happen.
+Of course, I’m not just waiting for opportunities to drop in my lap (though it’s funny how often they do. . .).
+I don’t fret about how something is going to happen.
 I put the idea out there, do some research, fill out applications, save money, and eventually the universe, my next-door neighbor, God, or whomever you want to call it, shows up with just what I need to make it all happen.